 Graz is as renowned for its beautifully preserved Old Town as it is for its rich choice of cultural diversions and buzzing nightlife.
 This makes it a hotbed of tourist attractions and pulls in the majority of visitors to Styria.
-That being said, the area surrounding Graz has even more to offer in the way of unimaginably pristine nature, charming towns, historic castles, magnificent abbeys, scenic wine roads, thermal spas and more.
+That being said, the area surrounding Graz has even more to offer in the way of unimaginably pristine nature, charming towns, historic castles, magnificent abbeys, scenic wine roads, thermal spas, and more.
 Here’s our lowdown on the best day trips from Graz.

 Please note: This article appears in paid collaboration with VisitGraz as part of the #GrazAmbassadors project.
 Of course, this does not affect our opinion.
 We report our honest experiences without obligations.
 The article also contains affiliate links.
 Learn more about them on our Disclosure page.

-12 Best Day Trips from Graz
+25 Best Day Trips from Graz

 If you are planning on doing several (or even just one) during your stay in Graz, we recommend that you book your accommodation close to Graz Central Station.
 Hotel Daniel is an excellent mid-range hotel just outside the station.